The Best 3 Days in Athens Itinerary by JetSettingFools.com

 Combo Ticket for Acropolis and Museum with Guided Tour

-An excellent way to get an introduction to the ancient sights of Athens is to let a professional guide you through the top attractions – including both the Acropolis and the Acropolis Museum.
-This guided tour in particular gets rave reviews!
+An excellent way to get an introduction to Athens is to let a professional guide you through the top sights – including both the Acropolis and the Acropolis Museum.
+This guided tour gets rave reviews!

 Multi-Day Pass

-There are a multitude of ancient ruins in Athens – and most are secured archaeological sites that require tickets.
+There are a multitude of Greek ruins in Athens – and most are secured archaeological sites that require tickets.

-Individual tickets are available at the gates, but visitors can purchase a single Athens sightseeing pass that covers multiple attractions.
+Individual tickets are available at the gates, but you can purchase a single Athens Sightseeing Pass that covers multiple attractions.

 When To Go to Athens

-We believe spring is the best time to visit Athens, Greece!
-The days are long, the weather tends to be sunny (but not hot) and the locals are rested and ready for tourists to arrive.
+We believe spring is the best time to visit Athens.
+The days are long, the weather tends to be sunny (but not hot) and the locals are rested and ready for tourists to arrive!

 How To Get to Athens